 - Create and configure VPN gateways

 - Recall when to use Shared VPC and when to use VPC Network Peering

 Load Balancing and Autoscaling

-- Recall the various load balancing services
+- Recall the various load-balancing services

 - Determine which GCP load balancer to use in specific circumstances

-- Describe autoscaling behavior
+- Describe autoscaling behaviour

 - Configure load balancers and autoscaling

 - Automate the deployment of GCP services using Deployment Manager or Terraform